Negligent Entrustment of a Motor Vehicle Attorneys

 How Do You Contrast the Innocent "Loan" of a Car With "Negligent Entrustment" of a Car?

 Contrast employer-employee rules with a private party loan of a vehicle case.
 In that case, in good faith and with clean hands, a friend lends a friend a vehicle.
-Assuming the car owner was not involved in the wreck, his or her liability remains restricted to the amounts covered by the vehicle's liability insurance policy.
+Assuming the car owner was not involved in the wreck, their liability remains restricted to the amounts covered by the vehicle's liability insurance policy.
 Hence, the case against the loaning friend never gets filed or dismissed for a viable defendant's lack.

 CAVEAT - "NEGLIGENT ENTRUSTMENT"!